reperiendi

 Life is better

-Posted in Journal by reperiendi on 2007 June 11
+Posted in Journal by Mike Stay on 2007 June 11

 • Talked to my manager, who said his first six months were painful because of not having a clear coding project to work on